data-8/zero-to-data-8/deploy/setup_jupyterhub.md

 choosing machines that have a larger amount of RAM (and using fewer of them in the course, since each machine will be able to fit more students on it).

+## How much will this cost?

+There are many factors that go into assessing how much it will cost to deploy Data 8 for your course.
+The biggest of these are CPU and RAM that each student has available.
+For details on how choices of hardware affect the cost of the deployment, we recommend checking out the [Zero to JupyterHub deployment costs guide](https://zero-to-jupyterhub.readthedocs.io/en/latest/cost.html).

+If you follow the recommendations for CPU and RAM that we'll cover in the next section of this guide, then a reasonable estimate for cost is **TODO: XXX per student**.

 ## A note on the rest of this guide

 Note that while we're shown two options for deploying JupyterHub above,